strux-net/scapes/truscape/proglang/vim/ok/docs/README.txt

 	       -intro:file		use specified file for intro
 			This file will be copied unchanged.
 	       -obeyD:string		define what D produces
-	       -obeyBang		Obey ! in functions.
-Default is : all functions are !

 	       -vhelp shows more options